-Under the CIC Plan, if a participant's employment is terminated by Company other than for cause or by the participant for good reason, in each case on or within two years following a change in control of the Company, the Company will pay or provide to the participant a cash severance payment equal to the sum of: (i) a prorated target bonus for the year of termination; (ii) an amount equal to a multiple (2x for each participant selected to participant a selected to participant selected to participant selected to participant selected to participant a multiple (2x for each participant selected to participant a multiple (2x for each participant selected to participant and vision coverage); and (iv) an amount that may be used for outplacement services (\$25,000 for each participant selected to participate on or after June 22, 2020).
+Under the CIC Plan, if a participant's employment is terminated by Company other than for cause or by the participant for good reason, in each case on or within two years following a change in control of the Company, the Company will pay or provide to the participant a cash severance payment equal to the sum of: (i) a prorated target bonus for the year of termination; (ii) an amount equal to a multiple (2x for each participant selected to participate on or after June 22, 2020) of the participant's base salary plus the participant's target bonus; (iii) an amount equal to a multiple (2x for each participant selected to participate on or after June 22, 2020) of the employer portion of the annual cost of continued coverage under the Company's healthcare benefit plans (including medical, prescription, dental and vision coverage); and (iv) an amount that may be used for outplacement services (\$25,000 for each participant selected to participate on or after June 22, 2020).
 This severance payment will be provided in lieu of any severance benefits to which the participant is otherwise entitled under any other arrangement with the Company.